arsium/EagleMonitorRAT/README.md

 * UI Bugs
 * Need to improve & finish logs system
 * No more options will be added to the builder
+* If you want to build it, please use only release mode.
+I configure it to make plugin directly put next to Eagle Monitor.

 Preview :